-The total cost for The Thinker play kit dupes is $146.97 or $66.97 more than the Lovevery play kit.
+The total cost for The Thinker play kit alternatives is $146.97 or $66.97 more than the Lovevery play kit.

-The Thinker play kit is really expensive to dupe, and when you see all the dupes lined up, they don’t have that beautiful aesthetic of the Lovevery items.
+The Thinker play kit is really expensive to recreate, and when you see all the alternatives lined up, they don’t have that beautiful aesthetic of the Lovevery items.

 Overall, I think this Lovevery kit is surprisingly a fantastic deal.
-You’re not going to recreate it for less elsewhere – trust me, I spent hours searching for the best Amazon dupes!
+You’re not going to recreate it for less elsewhere – trust me, I spent hours searching for the best Amazon alternatives!